Arcadia-Science/2023-amblyomma-americanum-diffex/shiny/README.md

 The Shiny app relies, on a couple environment variables.
 To get started, make a copy of the [.Renviron.dev](/shiny/.Renvrion.dev) and fill in the values.
 If you don't have access to the correct values, ping the software team.
+The definition of the environment variables is as follows:
+* `AUTHORIZED_GITHUB_ORGANIZATION` is the GitHub organization name that has access to the Shiny application.
+For example, `Arcadia-Science`.
+* `GITHUB_OAUTH_KEY`: OAuth key acquired from GitHub.
+* `GITHUB_OAUTH_SECRET`: OAuth secret corresponding to the key above, also acquired from GitHub.
+* `APP_URL`: URL/domain for the hosted Shiny application (or localhost in development).
+This is needed because GitHub needs to redirect back to the application upon authentication.

 ```
 cd shiny/ && cp .Renviron.dev .Renviron